Carole-Ouedraogo/vit-week2/README.md

 commit -m "my message"
 ```

-After completing, commit to this master branch with the message "[Name] updated the master README"
+After completing, commit to this master branch with the message "[Carole] updated the master README"

 Switch to the branch that represents this month.